History of Glewstone Court

 Glewstone Court in Herefordshire is a building of historical significance listed on the English Heritage Register.
-It was built for Charles Ballinger, a wealthy landowner from Chalford in Gloucestershire and is now a country house hotel providing accommodation, restaurant facilities and catering for special events particularly weddings and family celebrations.
+It was built for Charles Ballinger, a wealthy landowner from Chalford in Gloucestershire and is now a country house hotel providing accommodation and catering for special events particularly weddings and family celebrations.

 House.
 Late C18 with substantial late C19 additions.
 Squared sandstone, partly rendered with limestone dressings; Welsh slate and concrete tiled roofs with brick stacks.
 Roughly rectangular plan aligned north-north-east/south-south-west with C19 cross-wings to each end and garden front to east.